 We are dedicated to introducing young minds to science, technology, engineering and math.
 Our programming all summer long fosters curiosity and imagination through the exploration of STEM.

 Calling Young Scientists

 Calling Young Scientists invites young learners to put on their thinking caps and explore the world of science.
 From designing sustainable architecture to dissecting owl pellets, join us in educator-led workshops focused on introducing children to inquiry-based learning.
-Scroll through workshops in our calendar to see upcoming programs.
+Check back for Summer 2019 schedule.

 Make, create and innovate during Young Maker workshops.
 The Maker Movement focuses on creativity, experimentation and tinkering.
-Learn practical skills and spark your curiosity as we investigate different materials through the art of making.
-Join us for these free workshops to discover the inventor in you!
-View our calendar for full program details.
+We learned practical skills and sparked curiosity as we investigated different materials through the art of making during free workshops.
+Check back for Summer 2019 schedule.

 Citizen Science Wednesdays